Functional Medicine Expert, Alejandro Junger, M.D. on Bouncing Back from Fatigue

 Eat a Healthy Diet

 Avoid foods that your body is allergic to or intolerant of—for many, this is dairy and gluten.
 Taking a break from alcohol, sugar, and processed foods full of chemicals, also helps support your adrenals.
-Choose foods with a high content of minerals—seaweed is a great snack.
+Choose foods with a high content of minerals.
 Superfoods like maca, lucuma, and acai are beneficial, too, as are smoothies with quality vegetable protein, which can replenish nutrient stores without requiring a lot of digestive work.

 If it’s possible to work a short nap into your day, do it: 20 minutes is much better than nothing.
 Massages, acupuncture, and acupressure can all help reduce stress and support healthy adrenals as well.
 Meditation is great too, even if you only have 5 minutes a day.